 On Business Rates, this is set nationally by Government and we have no discretion on what we charge.

 On Council Tax, the vast majority of this goes to Surrey County Council.
-Spelthorne residents pay only 11 percent of their bill towards Spelthorne Council services.
+Spelthorne residents pay only 11% of their bill towards Spelthorne Council services.

 The money from the Council's investment strategy supplements what we can receive from Council Tax and it protects services for our residents which might otherwise be cut.
 If we generated no investment income we would not be able to consider, for example, building affordable housing for the future.